GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of my most productive days was throwing away 1,000 lines of code.
+> ### I’ve never been a lover of existing code.
+Code by itself almost rots and it’s gotta be rewritten.
+Even when nothing has changed, for some reason it rots.
 >
 > ~ *Ken Thompson*